Toyota Agya vs Toyota Yaris

 Ground clearance and 4WD availability are what matter most here.
 Scroll to the spec table above to compare both side by side — if either model offers a 4WD variant, that's the version worth comparing.

 Fuel, insurance, and service costs are the big three.
 Diesel variants of both models typically save R800–R1,500/month in fuel at current SA pump prices.
-The Yaris edges the overall ownership score, but check whether either variant includes a service plan — that changes the monthly maths significantly.
+The Agya edges the overall ownership score, but check whether either variant includes a service plan — that changes the monthly maths significantly.

-The Yaris scores better overall, but neither car is a bad buy here.
+The Agya scores better overall, but neither car is a bad buy here.
 It comes down to what features matter to you — check the full spec table above to see exactly what you gain and lose at each price point.

 In Depth — Breaking It All Down